-- A £50m social housing retrofit programme, a pilot study to create "innovative approaches to retrofitting social housing at scale to make them greener."
-The money will give tenants better insulation, heat pumps and double glazing. - £26 million to "reduce build costs and carbon emissions in the construction industry" as part of a wider £350m plan. - 7.10 In 2019, the government published its Green Finance Strategy which estimated the cost of achieving the retrofit target to be between £35-65 billion and acknowledged that considerable private sector funds would need to be mobilised.
+- 6.9 The government has already announced a welcome range of measures in the Spending Review 2020 which allocated £1.1 billion to continue to support the decarbonisation of buildings through improved energy efficiency. .
+It is now essential to build on this early investment and ensure that there is a massive drive to make the housing stock zero-carbon ready, with a full-scale programme of investment in retrofit work and ensuring that the skills and supply chain can deliver what is needed at the required pace and quality. - 6.10 In 2019, the government published its Green Finance Strategy which estimated the cost of achieving the retrofit target to be between £35-65 billion and acknowledged that considerable private sector funds would need to be mobilised.
 The government's 2019 election manifesto promised £9.2 billion over five years for energy efficiency work, beginning in 2020/21.
 This was a significant commitment but only part of this funding has so far been announced.
-CIH urges the government to make a full commitment in the Comprehensive Spending Review.
-Government should also give a clear role to social landlords to take the lead and provide resources that enable them to get started. - 7.11 We are encouraged by the Chancellor's action in creating the Green Homes Grant.
-It is a significant start; it puts government backing in place and shows how energy efficiency can be at the heart of economic recovery.
-But much more is needed, without further delay, if the government's targets are to be met.
+CIH urges the government to make a full commitment in the coming Budget.
+Government should also give a clear role to social landlords to take the lead and provide resources that enable them to get started. - 6.11 We are encouraged by the steps taken so far.
+Government has made a significant start; it has put government backing in place and shows how energy efficiency can be at the heart of economic recovery.
+But, if the government's targets are to be met, a full-scale strategy is required, backed by resources, to begin what is a huge and transformational task for UK housing.